dask/dask/docs/source/futures.rst

 Example: Parameter Server
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Here's an example of a parameter server, one method to perform distributed
-machine learning.
-This parameter server perform this minimization:
+This example will perform the following minimization with a parameter server:

 .. math::

    \min_{p\in\R^{1000}} \sum_{i=1}^1000 (p_i - 2)^2

+The parameter server will hold the model, and the client will calculate the
-Of course, this minimization is trivial and :math:`p_i = 2` for all :math:`i`.
+gradient.
+Of course, this minimization is trivial and :math:`p_i = 2` for all
-However, it suffices for illustration:
+:math:`i`.
+However, it suffices for illustration.

 .. code-block:: python